olgabalsa/KOBEsim/README.md

 ### 3. Install uv

-KOBEsim uses uv to create the Python environment and ensure that the required Python version is used.
+Use uv to create the Python environment and ensure that the required Python version is used.

 On macOS and Linux, install uv with:
 ```bash
 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```
 Then restart your terminal or follow the instructions displayed by the installer.

 ### 4. Create the Python environment